Q. Why is Cisco making both source and binary versions

 Q. How many back revisions of the binary will kept available for download?

 A: Initially, all back revisions of the binary will be available for download.
-Any exceptions or changes to that plan in the future will be vetted with the community or governance board.
+Any exceptions or changes to that plan in the future will be vetted with the community and governance board.

-A: Please reference the RELEASES file in the main directory of the openh264 github repository.
+A: Please reference the RELEASES file in the main directory of the openh264 github repository at https://github.com/cisco/openh264/blob/master/RELEASES or the release list in the github repository at https://github.com/cisco/openh264/releases.